seppinho/pixyll/_posts/2015-08-25-docker-hadoop.md

 ---
 layout:     post
-title:      Creating a Docker Image for Cloudera's distribution of Hadoop MapReduce
+title:      Creating a Docker Image for Hadoop MapReduce (CDH5)
 date:       2015-08-26 09:00:21
 categories: docker hadoop
 ---
 There are many ways how [Docker](https://www.docker.com/) can be used.
 In this blog post I'll summarize the steps I did to create a running Hadoop Docker image for the Cloudera Version (CDH5) of Hadoop MapReduce MRv1 (the "old" MapReduce) and MRv2 (the "new" MapReduce aka YARN).
-Before we start, please check if Docker is [installed](https://docs.docker.com/installation/) on your OS.
+Before we start, please check if Docker is [installed](https://docs.docker.com/installation/) on your local OS.

 ## Ready-to-use image for MapReduce v1 and MapReduce YARN:
 - Before we start, you can of course easily use one of my previously build Hadoop Docker image, execute Hadoop MapReduce jobs and skip the remaining steps.